 Lobster Tail Recipe

 This lobster tail recipe is incredibly flavorful!
 This quick and easy recipe takes only 20 minutes total.
-The meat comes out juicy and buttery.
+Great for busy weeknights, weekend dinner parties, and everything in between.
+The meat comes out juicy, tender and buttery.
 This baked lobster tail recipe is great for so many occasions.
 Make it for Christmas, Valentine’s Day, birthdays, holidays and more!

 Why You’ll Love This Recipe